Annual Public Notice of Special Education Services and Programs, Services for Gifted Students, and Services for Protected Handicapped Students

 For additional information related to student records, parents can refer to the Family Education Rights and Privacy Act (FERPA).

 This notice is only a summary of the Special Education services, evaluation and screening activities, and rights and protections pertaining to children with disabilities, children thought to be disabled, and their parents.
 For more information or to request evaluation or screening of a public or private school child, contact the responsible school entity listed below.
 For preschool age children, information may be obtained and screenings and evaluations may be requested by contacting the Intermediate Unit.
+The addresses of these schools are as follows:

 The school entity or charter school will not discriminate in employment, educational programs, or activities based on race, color, national origin, age, sex, handicap, creed, marital status or because a person is a disabled veteran or a veteran of the Vietnam era.
 No preschool, elementary or secondary school pupil enrolled in a school district, intermediate unit, or charter school program shall be denied equal opportunity to participate in age and program appropriate instruction or activities due to race, color, handicap, creed, national origin, marital status or financial hardship.